 The course is divided in theoretical lesson and practical experiences

 Theoretical lessons: 32 hours, description of the practical experiences and of the spectroscopic techniques.

 Practical laboratory: 30 hours divided in 7 practical experiences.

 Assessment methods and criteria

-The comprehension of the subjects discussed in the course will be monitored with: 1) tests during the practical experiences (10 % weight), 2) written examination (90% weight), duration 2 h, concerning spectroscopic techniques and inorganic synthesis.
-Oral examination and final evaluation is integrated with the course of Inorganic Chemistry.
+The comprehension of the subjects discussed in the course will be monitored with: tests during the practical experiences, written and oral examination integrated with the course of Inorganic Chemistry.

 Teaching material available on the web.